square/p2/pkg/hooks/README.md

 Hooks are code that may execute at predefined moments in the `p2` preparer workflow.
 Hooks are registered in a fashion similar to pods, although several key differences exist between pods, intended as applications, and hooks.

 Hooks can be declared and deployed using the `p2-hook` utility.
-Here is an example creating and deploying a hook that sets up the right application users before the application is launched.
+Here is an example creating and deploying a hook that sets up the right application users before the application is launched. `p2-hook` can be run on any host with access to the Consul cluster.

 ```bash
 $ echo '#!/bin/bash